RishiGupta12/SerialPundit/applications/d1-blocking-read-com/README.md

-This example demonstrates how to read data from serial port and buffer it locally until a particular number of data bytes has been received from serial port.
+This example demonstrates how to read data from serial port and block until data bytes are available at serial port.

 #####Running this application

 Open and configure minicom/teraterm for 9600 8N1 settings and start it.
 Launch this application.
 Minicom/tertarem will show "test" as data received from this java program.
-Now type 10 or more characters in minicom/teraterm and they will appear in this Java program's console.
+Now type anything on minicom/teraterm screen.
+This application will print whatever data you type on minicom/teraterm screen only after you have typed.

 See the output.jpg to see output of this program.

 #####What this application does and how it does

-It sends 4 bytes ("test") to serial device (host => device) and then read data from serial port, buffering until serial device has sent 10 or more bytes (host <= device).
-When 10 or more bytes have been received it will print on console.
+- Open and configure given serial port at 9600 8N1 settings.
+- Create blocking context scm.createBlockingIOContext().
+- Call read method scm.readBytesBlocking(handle, 100, context) (blocks until data is received).
+- After getting data read 5 times, unblock any blocked operations (scm.unblockBlockingIOOperation(context)), destroy the blocking context (scm.destroyBlockingIOContext(context)) and close serial port.

 #####Going further

 - There are many different versions of read methods provided by this library and an application